 Helen Lippitt is responsible for the day-to-day smooth running of the practice and co-ordinates the work of the other staff.
 She will be pleased to discuss any non-medical problems you may have.

 The receptionists are your first point of contact with the practice.
 They will help you to use the services provided.
 The practice is also supported by three secretaries.

-Our senior practice sister Michelle Maiden and her team of multi-skilled sisters can help you with a wide range of nursing services including health checks, dressings, ear syringing, cervical smears, immunisations, travel advice, phlebotomy, blood pressure reviews, asthma monitoring, HRT checks, contraception reviews and medication reviews.
+Our senior practice sister Sophie Ludlow-Rhodes and her team of multi-skilled sisters can help you with a wide range of nursing services including health checks, dressings, ear syringing, cervical smears, immunisations, travel advice, phlebotomy, blood pressure reviews, asthma monitoring, HRT checks, contraception reviews and medication reviews.